Threat Landscape

 • Black hat - Act without authorization, with malicious intent.

-Advance Persistent Threat (APT) - Advanced attacks that persistent for a long time, stalking targets to attach when most strategic. #
+Advanced attacks that persist for a long time, stalking targets to attack when most strategic.

-Shadow IT - Indivduals/groups use technology/tools that are outside the approved solutions. #
+Individuals/groups use technology/tools that are outside the approved solutions.

 Threat Actors #